ncbi/packit/README.rst

 - **auto-packages** - discover packages to include in distribution.

+- **auto-extra-meta** - add useful options to the metadata config section

 - **auto-package-data** - include all files tracked by *git* from package dirs only.